xmatters/xm-labs-remedyondemand/README.md

 | XMOD_INC_FORM_WS_URL   | See below to obtain the Inbound Integration URL                            |
 | XMOD_ROD_ENDPOINT_NAME | Remedy On-Demand QA or Remedy On-Demand DEV or Remedy On-Demand PROD       |

-   e.
-To obtain the XMOD_INC_FORM_WS_URL
+### Get the XMOD_INC_FORM_WS_URL
-      1. On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
-      2. Select Integration Builder
+* Select Integration Builder
-      3. Click the 1 Configured link for Inbound Integrations
+* Click the 1 Configured link for Inbound Integrations
-      4. Click the Incident Alerts - Inbound link
+* Click the Incident Alerts - Inbound link
-      5. Scroll to the How to trigger the integration section then click the Copy Url link
+* Scroll to the How to trigger the integration section then click the Copy Url link

 ## Remedy On-Demand set up
 Any specific steps for setting up the target application?
 The more precise you can be, the better!